gwhittonx/gwhittonx/README.md

-- 👋 Hi, I’m @gwhittonx
+- 👋 Hi, I’m @gwhittonx, I'm a bioinformatician with multi-modal interests spanning genomics, transcriptomics and image analysis!
-- 👀 I’m interested in bioinformatics and genomic data science
-- 🌱 I’m currently learning ...

 <!---
 gwhittonx/gwhittonx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.